fribbels/Fribbels-Epic-7-Optimizer/README.md

 TODO list:
  - Fix: Update # of permutations when a filter is removed.
- - Fix: Allow editing input text box without selecting the whole thing - currently selects the whole box
- - Fix: Add a limit to color coded boxes for 100% crit and for crit dmg
- - Show current stats for the hero in the Optimizer tab
  - Show percentage equivalent of flat stats on Optimizer page
  - Tools for optimizing HP scaling units/skill scaling
  - Gear page, option to use more than one set/gear filter at time
  - Enable cross platform for Mac/Linux
- - Fix: Add the 3 new sets through the edit item page
  - Fix: Decimal numbers for crit chance imprint
  - Import heroes from Zarroc optimizer file
  - Add stats for specialty change heroes